thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 ## What is a dependency?

+### Library Dependency

 Every system/module has its dependencies: it could be another module written by you, or it could be a module loaded from some 3rd party libraries.

 Every time when you use `import` or `require` in your JavaScript code, you introduce a new `dependency` to the current JavaScript module.

+### Service Dependency

+If you write some frontend JavaScript codes that depends on another back-end API/web-service, you also introduce some dependency here.

 ## Why do we need mocking?

+### Don't use mocking by default

+**Mocking is a testing technique you should NOT use by default**, because there are costs associated with mocks:

+- You have less confidence that your code works with the real dependency that is mocked in your tests.
+- This techniques violates the principals for [black box testing](http://softwaretestingfundamentals.com/black-box-testing/).
+The dependencies of the module under test is an implementation detail that your test is not supposed to know.
+- Stetting up mocks requires additional codes that makes your tests more cluttered.

+So, only use mocks in a few scenarios where the mocking objects brings in more value than costs.
+A few cases are discussed below.

 ### Use Case: Mocking dependencies to simulate various test scenarios